undisbeliever/terrific-audio-driver/docs/bytecode-assembly-syntax.md

  * `call_subroutine <name>` - Call the subroutine *name*.
     * Not available in sound effects.
-    * Not available in subroutines.

  * `call_subroutine_and_disable_vibrato <name>` - Disable vibrato and call the subroutine *name*.
     * Disables vibrato before the subroutine call.
     * Not available in sound effects.
-    * Not available in subroutines.

  * `set_song_tick_clock <tick_clock>` - Set the tick TIMER0 clock register to *tick_clock*
     * `tick_clock` must be >= 64 and <= 255.